-Transport Category (Passenger): Any purpose.
+Transport Category (Passenger): Any purpose, other than a special purpose.

-Transport Category (Cargo): Any purpose, other than the public transport of passengers.
+Transport Category (Cargo): Any purpose, other than the public transport of passengers or a special purpose.

-Aerial Work Category: Any purpose other than public transport.
+Aerial Work Category: Any purpose, other than public transport or a special purpose.

-Private Category: Any purpose other than public transport or aerial work.
+Private Category: Any purpose, other than public transport, aerial work or a special purpose.

-Special Category: Any other purpose specified in the Certificate of Airworthiness but not including the carriage of passengers unless expressly permitted.
+Special Category: Any other purpose specified in the Certificate of Airworthiness, including a special purpose, but not including the carriage of passengers unless expressly permitted.